geotrev/sri-lock/README.md

 #### "resources"

-Type: `Array.<{"file": string, "sri": string}>`
+Type: `Array.<string>`

 An array of file paths.
-Each will have a SHA derived from it, and later appended with the key `sri`.
+Each will have a SHA derived from it.

 #### "targets"